mecid/mecid.github.io/_posts/2024-10-29-introducing-swift-testing-lifecycle.md

 As you can see in the example above, we use the *@Test* macro to mark our *verifyAdd* function.
 That's it.
 It is all you need to define a test using the Swift Testing framework.

+> To learn more about the basics of the Swift Testing framework, take a look at my ["Introducing Swift Testing.
+Basics."](/2024/10/22/introducing-swift-testing-basics/) post.

 Let's discuss a more complex example where you have a set of tests that you want to group in a single test suite.
 In this case, you can simply embed a set of test functions into a struct.

 ```swift